fdezbarroso/chip8-emulator/README.md

  - **Vertical Blank Interrupt (VBI) handling**: since the SDL2 library is used, and with it a software renderer, there is no way to wait for vertical blanks when rendering to the screen, which can cause some screen tearing.
 This however should be barely noticeable.
  - **Input reading**: in multiple CHIP-8 emulators the input is read when a key is released, instead of when it is pressed.
 A simplified version of this is implemented when activating the `--cosmac` option, but it could be improved to actually read key releases of all valid keys.
 This would be specially useful on ROMs like Hidden by David Winter, or any other that uses multiple `Fx0A` consecutive opcodes to handle input.
- - **Build system**: the `Makefile` could be replaced by a `CMakeLists.txt` so SDL2 doesn't have to be added manually when building.
-This would also simplify the creation of builds for other operating systems.
+ - ~~**Build system**: the `Makefile` could be replaced by a `CMakeLists.txt` so SDL2 doesn't have to be added manually when building.
+This would also simplify the creation of builds for other operating systems.~~ Already done! :D
  - **User interface**: adding a user interface would simplify the usage of the emulator greatly.
  - **SUPER-CHIP** and **XO-CHIP** support.